silknow/ZSL-KG-silk/README.md

-# Zero-Shot Information Extraction to Enhancea Knowledge Graph Describing Silk Textiles
+# Zero-Shot Information Extraction to Enhance a Knowledge Graph Describing Silk Textiles

 This repository contains the code for reproducing the results reported in the paper "Zero-Shot Information Extraction to Enhancea Knowledge Graph Describing Silk Textiles" at the [LaTeCH-CLfL 2021](https://sighum.wordpress.com/events/latech-clfl-2021/) workshop co-located with [EMNLP 2021](https://2021.emnlp.org/).